Find a Qualified Attorney Near You

 Once you receive asylum, you can apply for the following:

-• You received protection from another country
+- You received protection from another country.

-• You received the grant of asylum through fraud
+- You received the grant of asylum through fraud.

-• You are no longer under a well-founded fear of persecution due to a fundamental change in circumstances
+- You are no longer under a well-founded fear of persecution due to a fundamental change in circumstances.

-• You engaged in or committed crimes or other activities that make you ineligible to keep your asylum status in the United States.
+- You engaged in or committed crimes or other activities that make you ineligible to keep your asylum status in the United States.

 Referral to an Immigration Court

-If the USCIS can't approve your asylum application and you are illegally staying in the United States, the USCIS will refer your case to an immigration court.
+If USCIS can’t approve your asylum application and you are illegally staying in the United States, USCIS will refer your case to an immigration court.
 The referral will also include your beneficiaries, such as your spouse and unmarried children under 21, if:

-• You included the spouse and unmarried child in your application for asylum
+- You included the spouse and unmarried child in your application for asylum.

-• They are illegally staying in the United States
+- They are illegally staying in the United States.

 Note that a referral does not mean denial of your asylum application.
 If your case does not qualify for immediate approval, the authorities will refer it to an immigration court for further review.